Lolium perenne

 Water long enough so at least the top 4 inches of soil are moist, then wait until the top 1–2 inches begin to dry before running sprinklers again.

-Skipping soil contact is the main reason seedings fail.
-Seed that sits on thatch or matted clippings dries out, much like seed sown in pots that never gets pressed in, which you may have seen with indoor seed trays.
+Soil contact is the first success test.
+Seed that sits on thatch or matted clippings dries out, much like seed in indoor seed trays that never gets pressed into the surface.

-Shallow seeding causes quick drying.
 Rake or dethatch lightly, then broadcast 4-6 lb of seed per 1,000 sq ft for a new lawn or 2-4 lb for overseeding an existing stand.
+Press seed into soil after spreading.

 Random dead tufts that pull up easily can mean insects.
-White grubs chew roots, causing spongy turf, while sod webworms and armyworms feed on blades, often leaving irregular, scalped-looking areas that resemble mower damage but keep expanding.
+White Grubs chew roots, while Sod Webworms and Armyworms feed on blades and leave irregular, scalped-looking areas.

 Lift a square of sod 1 ft x 1 ft and count grubs in the root zone.
 More than 6-8 grubs in that area usually justifies treatment.
 For fungi, bag and dispose of clippings from infected zones instead of mulching them back in.

-Fall neglect robs you of the easiest growth window.
-As nights cool, ryegrass thickens and repairs itself quickly, so this is prime time for overseeding, plug repair, and dialing in feeding using timing strategies similar to overseeding guides.
+Fall is the repair window.
+As nights cool, ryegrass germinates quickly, so this is the time for overseeding, traffic repair, and light feeding.

 Rake winter debris, mow regularly at 2.5-3 inches, and apply a light fertilizer once active growth starts.